I Will Survive (comic): Publication history

-Prior to the comic's publication, the film Zootopia was already popular among the furry community due to rumors that The Walt Disney Company had directly asked members of its community to promote the film.
+Prior to the comic's publication, the film Zootopia was already popular among the furry fandom due to rumors that The Walt Disney Company had directly asked members of its community to promote the film.

 The art and story were put together by artist William Borba.
 The art for Nick and Judy's apartment was visually similar to Jerry Seinfeld's apartment in the series Seinfeld.
 According to Borba, he did not intend for the comic to align with either pro-life or pro-choice arguments, but rather simply to highlight the arguments of both sides and show that "even an apparently eternal love can fall apart" when a couple is unable to reconcile their differences.

 The comic was first published in March 2017 on DeviantArt by Borba.
 In June 2017, I Will Survive was published on the website Zootopia News Network, which acknowledged that the comic was highly controversial.

 Reception

 The comic was met with controversy, with one website calling it "the most controversial comic the fandom had ever seen".
 This controversy however largely stayed within Zootopias already-extant fanbase until December 2017, when images from the comic were posted on Twitter by Eric Munn.
-After that, the comic quickly went viral for apparently being anti-abortion as Nick refers to the act as "premeditated sin".
+After that, the comic quickly went viral for it being interpreted as conveying anti-abortion sentiment as Nick refers to the act as "premeditated sin".
 Internet memes spread about the comic, including people editing the text bubble so that the characters were arguing about other topics, including air conditioning and Arby's.
 By October 2023, the comic remained a common cultural reference that people could identify from couple costumes.

 In analyzing the comic's popularity, Jay Hathaway of The Daily Dot described it as unintentionally humorous due to combining "a straight-faced diatribe on a serious subject" with Disney characters.
 He praised Borba's art as "stunning and well worth saving" while noting that the direction the characters go is "laughable".
 Overall, he said that the comic was worth rereading and finding new elements to laugh at each time.

-While the response to the comic was largely criticizing its supposed nature of being anti-abortion, a number of articles were written, including by The A.V.
-Club, which were specifically against the furry community, as noted by The Mary Sue's Ollie Kaplan.
+While the response to the comic was largely criticizing its supposed anti-abortion stance, a number of articles were written, including by The A.V.
+Club, which were specifically directed against the furry community, as noted by The Mary Sue's Ollie Kaplan.